-- The person to whom the allegation is first reported must inform the Head and DSL immediately - If the Head and DSL are absent, the allegation should be passed to the Chair of Governors. - The Chair of Governors for Notre Dame School is Gerald Russell - The recipient of the allegation must take the matter seriously and keep an open mind. - They must not investigate nor ask leading questions if seeking clarification - They must not make assumptions. - Confidentiality should not be promised and the person should be advised that the concern will be shared on a 'need to know' basis only. - The recipient should make a written record of the allegation using the informant's words including time, date and place where the alleged incident took place, what was said and anyone else present. - The record should be signed and dated and, in the case of an allegation against a member of staff, passed immediately to the DSL and the Head. - If the Head is absent, the report should be passed to DSL and the Chair of governors. - The recipient of an allegation must not unilaterally determine its validity, and failure to report it in accordance with procedures is a potential disciplinary matter. - The DSL and Head will not investigate the allegation themselves, or take written or detailed statements but will immediately report the matter to the LADO/designated officer and in consultation with the LADO/designated officer (0300 123 1650) will discuss the appropriate course of action including whether it is necessary to refer the matter to the police.
-In case of serious harm the police will be contacted straight away.
-A written record should be kept of these discussions by the DSL or Head. - The DSL and Head will, as soon as possible, and following briefing from the LADO/designated officer, inform the subject of the allegation, providing as much information as possible at the time.
+- The person to whom the allegation is first reported must inform the Head and DSL immediately - If the Head and DSL are absent, the allegation should be passed to the Chair of Governors.

+- The Chair of Governors for Notre Dame School is Wanda Nash - The recipient of the allegation must take the matter seriously and keep an open mind. - They must not investigate nor ask leading questions if seeking clarification - They must not make assumptions. - Confidentiality should not be promised and the person should be advised that the concern will be shared on a 'need to know' basis only. - The recipient should make a written record of the allegation using the informant's words including time, date and place where the alleged incident took place, what was said and anyone else present. - The record should be signed and dated and, in the case of an allegation against a member of staff, passed immediately to the DSL and the Head. - If the Head is absent, the report should be passed to DSL and the Chair of Governors. - The recipient of an allegation must not unilaterally determine its validity, and failure to report it in accordance with procedures is a potential disciplinary matter. - The DSL and Head will not investigate the allegation themselves, or take written or detailed statements but will immediately report the matter to the LADO/designated officer and in consultation with the LADO/designated officer (0300 123 1650) will discuss the appropriate course of action including whether it is necessary to refer the matter to the police.
+In case of serious harm, the police will be contacted straight away.
+A written record should be kept of these discussions by the DSL or Head. - The DSL and Head will, as soon as possible, and following briefing from the LADO/designated officer, inform the subject of the allegation, providing as much information as possible at the time. - If the allegation relates to a member of supply staff provided by an agency, the agency should be fully involved.

 If the concerns are about the DSL, then the person receiving the allegation should immediately inform the Head without notifying the DSL first.
 If the concerns are about the Head, then the person receiving the allegation should immediately inform the Chair of Governors without notifying the Head.
-Staff can write to the Chair of Governors via post (addressed to Gerald Russell with the School's address) or email chairofgovernors@notredame.co.uk.
+Staff can write to the Chair of Governors via post (addressed to Wanda Nash with the School's address) or email chairofgovernors@notredame.co.uk.
 It is advised that emails from staff should include a 'read receipt'.